Edgio

 Setting this option to certain status codes (e.g., 204) may prevent clients from properly displaying your site.

-3. From the Valid for (in seconds) option, type the number of seconds for which our CDN will serve content to a client with an acceptable reCAPTCHA score without reassessment.
+3. In the Valid for (in seconds) option, type the number of seconds for which our CDN will serve content to a client with an acceptable reCAPTCHA score without reassessment.
 Specify a value between 1 and 1,000,000 seconds.

 You must enable reCAPTCHA within a Security Application configuration and provide your Google reCAPTCHA site and secret keys.